isomerpages/mas-moneysense/_having-children/Planning Your Finances When Having and Raising Children.md

 get.</p>
 </li>
 </ul>
-<h4>From toddler to teens</h4>
+<h4>From Toddler to Teens</h4>
 <p>University may seem far away when your children are toddlers.
-But it's
+But it is
 never too early to start saving for their school fees and university education.
 The earlier you begin, the more time you have for your money to compound and grow.</p>